kensylee95/everafter/README.md

-[Note: some features might not be present because this app is still in development.
-Once complete this readMe would be updated]

 Overview
 Everafter is a Flutter-based mobile application designed to bring people together, facilitating connections that can potentially last a lifetime.
 With intuitive swipe-based interactions and robust matching algorithms, Everafter aims to create meaningful relationships in today's fast-paced world.
 This README provides comprehensive information about the app's features, installation instructions, and more.